-The Washoe County Sheriff's Office has indicated there have been 64 calls for service related to noise in the Incline Village/Crystal Bay area in the past year, with three citations issued.
+The Washoe County Sheriff's Office has indicated there have been 134 calls for service related to noise in the Incline Village/Crystal Bay area in 2020 (for all locations, not just related to STR's), with five citations issued.
 It is understood that there is limited staffing by the Sheriff's Office in the Incline area, and that calls for service related to noise will have a lower priority than many other service types.
 Although the 24/7 STR complaint hotline by Host Compliance is expected to help with noise impacts, noise is still a concern.

-Establishing quiet hours specifically for STRs is recommended by staff, allowing confirmed disturbances during these timeframes to be treated as violations of STR standards.
+Establishing quiet hours specifically for STRs within the jurisdiction of the TRPA is recommended by staff, allowing confirmed disturbances during these timeframes to be treated as violations of STR standards.
 Additionally, due to the difficulty with noise enforcement, staff is providing an additional mechanism for consideration.
 Decibel-monitoring devices are a technology used by some property managers to ensure their guests are respectful of the community.
 They monitor decibel-levels only; there are no audio recordings.
 These can be used by a jurisdiction to better track STRs with repeated noise complaints.
 The City of Henderson recently adopted standards requiring these devices to be used as part of an STR's overall noise management plan.
 Staff recommends they be required for STRs with two confirmed noise violations.

 - Quiet hours 10 p.m.
-7 a.m. - After a second confirmed noise violation, an STR must be equipped with decibel-monitoring devices with reporting capability and records available for County review.
+7 a.m. (only within the jurisdiction of the TRPA). - After a second confirmed noise violation, an STR must be equipped with decibelmonitoring devices with reporting capability and records available for County review.